 For sale by owner (FSBO)

-Homes put up for sale by owner (FSBO) do not involve an agent or broker during the process of selling the property.
+Homes put up for sale by owner (FSBO) do not involve an agent or broker during the process of selling the property, but they might include an agent representing the buyer.
 Due to the complex aspects of selling real estate and the benefits of listing with an agent — like coming out ahead on the final sales price — FSBO homes are dwindling.

 iBuyers